 Cloud storage costs can accumulate if you are not cautious rapidly.
 Moving data to the cloud may be a cost-effective method to reduce costs.
 Cloud storage may be much less costly than on-premises storage infrastructure, with expenses measured in cents per gigabyte rather than dollars.
 It may also be more dependable and more straightforward to maintain than on-premises storage equipment.
-That pennies-per-gigabyte, on the other hand, pile up over time.
+That pennies-per-gigabyte, on the other hand, piles up over time.
 If you are not cautious about keeping your cloud storage expenses under control, you may wind up with a total storage charge that is much more than you anticipated.

 In light of this issue, here is a summary of recommended practices for reducing cloud storage expenses while maintaining storage reliability and performance standards.